-Epigenetic mechanisms, such as histone acetylation and methylation, play critical roles in regulating gene expression and cell differentiation.
-Histone acetylation generally correlates with gene activation and is dynamically regulated by acetyltransferases and deacetylases.
-Histone lysine (K) methylation has been implicated in both gene activation and repression, depending on the specific K residue that gets methylated.
+Epigenetic mechanisms, in particular histone acetylation and methylation, play critical roles in gene expression, cell differentiation and animal development.
+Histone acetylation generally correlates with gene activation.
+Histone methylation has been implicated in both gene activation and repression, depending on the specific lysine (K) residue that gets methylated.
 For example, methylation at K4 of histone H3 (H3K4) is associated with gene activation, whereas methylation at K27 of histone H3 (H3K27) is associated with gene repression.
 Histone lysine methylation is dynamically regulated by site-specific methyltransferases and demethylases.

 Identification and characterization of histone methyltransferases and demethylases

-- The JmjC domain-containing proteins UTX and JMJD3 are histone H3K27-specific demethylases (PNAS, 2007).
-Based on the direct physical interaction between H3K4 methyltransferases MLL3/MLL4 and H3K27 demethylase UTX, we propose that by adding an active epigenetic marker (methylation on H3K4) and removing a repressive one (methylation on H3K27), the MLL3/MLL4 complex may use two distinct histone modifying activities to activate target gene expression synergistically.
-[See Research Images Fig. 2.]
-We are investigating the roles of PTIP, PA1, and associated histone modifying enzymes in epigenetic regulation of PPARγ and adipogenesis.
+- The JmjC domain-containing proteins UTX and JMJD3 are H3K27-specific demethylases (PNAS, 2007).
+By adding an active epigenetic mark (methylation on H3K4) and removing a repressive one (methylation on H3K27), the MLL3/MLL4 complex may use two distinct histone modifying activities to activate target gene expression synergistically [See Research Images Fig. 2.]

 We use adipogenesis as a model system to study epigenetic regulation of cell differentiation.
 Through our research, we show the following:

-- Histone H3K27 methyltransferase Ezh2 uses its enzymatic activity to constitutively represses Wnt genes to facilitate adipogenesis.
-Acetylation and trimethylation on H3K27 appear to play opposing roles in regulating Wnt expression (PNAS, 2010).
+- H3K27 methyltransferase Ezh2 uses its enzymatic activity to constitutively represses Wnt genes to facilitate adipogenesis.
+H3K27ac and H3K27me3 appear to play opposing roles in regulating Wnt expression (PNAS, 2010).

-- Histone H3K9 methyltransferase G9a represses PPARγ expression in an enzymatic activity-dependent manner but facilitates Wnt10a expression independent of its enzymatic activity.
-Accordingly, G9a represses adipogenesis (EMBO J, 2013).
+- H3K9 methyltransferase G9a represses PPARγ expression and adipogenesis (EMBO J, 2013).

-These results provide an initial view of the epigenetic regulation of adipogenesis and suggest that site-specific histone methylations control expression of both positive and negative master regulators of adipogenesis.
-[Reviewed in BBA 2012; see Research Images Fig. 3.]
+These results indicate that site-specific histone methylations control expression of both positive and negative master regulators of adipogenesis [Reviewed in BBA 2012 and Cell Biosci 2014; see Research Images Fig. 3.]

 Epigenetic regulation of nuclear receptor target gene expression

-My lab’s current research is focused on the following:
+Our current research is focused on the following projects: